cdohara/FileCrypter/README.md

 # FileCrypter

-A simple way of password protecting your files.
+A simple way of password protecting your files using AES-GCM.

 ## Process